Dear partners, stakeholders, citizens,

 This campaign aims at discussing the major "HOW questions" to develop solutions, with politicians, citizens, non-governmental organisations, scientists, the industry, and any interested person.
 We want to foster our dialogue with you, all key stakeholders in Brussels, European capitals and worldwide, on moving our economies towards climate neutrality.
 We are engaging with all our national member federations across Europe to make this campaign happen. - Read our welcome message here.

-Coming soon: our 4th webinar - Stay tuned!
-In the meantime, you can check our best of previous webinars
+Stay tuned!
+You can also check our best of previous webinars

 European business is fully committed to making Europe the first climate-neutral continent.
 The implications of this revolution are huge, with far-reaching impacts on society at large that will gradually materialise.
 It implies a radical transformation of industrial patterns, business models, consumer behaviour and massive investments in next-generation clean technologies across clusters such as hydrogen, gigafactories, electrification, smart grids, bioeconomy or carbon capture utilisation and storage.